Danube–Black Sea Canal: Construction (1973–1987)

 In June 1973, the project, with a completely new design, was restarted by Nicolae Ceaușescu, who had previously ordered the rehabilitation of people sentenced in the 1952 trial, and who aimed to withdraw the Lower Danube from Soviet control (which had been established by the 1948 Danube Conference).
 In official propaganda, where the 1950s precedent was no longer mentioned, the canal was referred to as the Blue Highway (Magistrala Albastră).

 The general designer of the works of the navigable canal and of the Port of Constanța Sud was the Design Institute of Road, Water and Air Transport (IPTANA) from Bucharest, while the Institute of Hydroelectric Studies and Design (ISPH) designed the works for the Danube and Cernavodă areas.
 New and large machinery, produced inside Romania, was introduced to the site.
 The southern arm was completed in May 1984, with the northern arm being inaugurated in October 1987.

 The cost of building the canal is estimated to be around 2 billion dollars, and was supposed to be recovered in 50 years.
-However, as of 2005, it has an yearly income of only a little over 3 million euros.
+However, as of 2005, it has a yearly income of only a little over 3 million euros.

 In 2018, more than 32.9 million tonnes of cargo were carried over the Danube–Black Sea Canal (an increase of 4.7% compared to the previous year).